If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Custom orthotics, or shoe inserts, should be periodically replaced.
 Orthotics must fit properly to give you the best results.
 Protect your feet and ankles!

-Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact one of our podiatrists from McKinney Podiatric Associates, PA.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact one of our podiatrists from McKinney Podiatric Associates, PA.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Pasadena, Baytown, League City, Houston, and Pearland,TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.